phunware/maas-alerts-android-sdk/README.md

 ```

 ##How do I dynamically unregister and register?
-You can manually perform an unregister and register action simply by calling the static methods
+You can manually perform an unregister and register action simply by calling the static methods:
 `PwAlertsRegister.unregister(Context context)` or `PwAlertsRegister.register(Context context)`

 ##How do I know when unregister or register operations are finished?
-In your implementation of `GCMIntentService` (See below for implementation details) there are two methods that
+In your implementation of `GCMIntentService` (see below for implementation details), there are two methods that
-will be called. `onRegistered(isSuccessful, errMessage)` and `onUnregistered(isSuccessful, errMessage)`.
+will be called: `onRegistered(isSuccessful, errMessage)` and `onUnregistered(isSuccessful, errMessage)`

 `onRegistered` is called when the device has registered successfully or unsuccessfully.
 The first parameter is a flag signifying this status.